 The spa bar had a new Champagne in, the £95 Veuve Clicquot Rich which was styled to go with ice and fruit in a goblet (rather than be drunk ‘neat’ in a flute, although it worked perfectly well that way too).

 Rada the sommelier wasted no time in whipping up a whole variety of cocktails, with cucumber, pineapple, grapefruit and even tea and it was with a reluctant heart indeed that we finally tore ourselves away from the sampling – as an introduction to the Eden Hotel Collection, Greenway certainly came with added fizz.

 The Greenway hotel and spa is a 16th-century Elizabethan manor on the outskirts of Cheltenham with 21 bedrooms, a wood-panelled dining room and a spa with hydrotherapy pool, champagne nail bar and walled garden with outdoor hot tub.
-The spa offers a range of ESPA treatments including the 85-minute Back, Face & Scalp Treatment (known as the Hero Treatment), priced at £95.
-Stay overnight from £144 per room (two sharing), including full English breakfast and access to the Elan Spa.
+The spa offers a range of ESPA treatments including the 85-minute Back, Face & Scalp Treatment (known as the Hero Treatment).

 Greenway hotel and spa, Cheltenham, Gloucestershire.
 GL51 4UG